adamjtaylor/tablet-classification/manuscript.md

 ## Results and discussion

-### Acquisition of DESI-MS spectra from tablets
+### Acquisition of DESI MS spectra from tablets

 Rich mass spectra were rapidly obtained from each tablet type when held under the DESI sprayer and MS inlet capillary (Figure 1A).
-DESI-MS spectra from tablet types A and D are dominated by repeating polymeric peaks above *m/z* ~700, indicating the presence of a polymer film coating while spectra from tablet types B and C are less complex, being dominated by  peaks below *m/z* 700.
+DESI MS spectra from tablet types A and D are dominated by repeating polymeric peaks above *m/z* ~700, indicating the presence of a polymer film coating while spectra from tablet types B and C are less complex, being dominated by  peaks below *m/z* 700.
 The maximum intensity of the spectra collected in the absence of a tablet (“background”) is lower than for spectra where a tablet is presence.

 The polymeric peak sequences observed in tablet type A and D above *m/z* 700 are distinct from one another with several different peak sequences are observed (Figure 1B).
 Tablet types A and D both exhibit a clear sequence of peaks spaced by *m/z* ~44 the a signally charged unit difference from \[C~2~H~4~O]^+^.
 For both tablet types peaks above *m/z* 1000 are most intense.
 In tablet type A this predominantly consists of isotope clusters separated by *m/z* ~14.68, with peaks separated by *m/z* 0.33, indicating a 3+ charge state of the loss of \[C2H4O].
 Conversely, in tablet type D the isotope clusters are separated by *m/z* ~11.01 with peak spacing of *m/z* ~0.25, indicating a 4+ charge state and the loss of \[C~2~H~4~O].
 This indicates that while both are coated with a PEG-based polymer, the molecular weight or coating application may differ between the brand name and generic product.